This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-However, it should be noted that No7 is owned by Walgreens Boots Alliance, a corporation that is NOT cruelty-free.
+*No7 is owned by Walgreens Boots Alliance, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.

-Below is a screenshot of No7’s official animal testing statement:
+Below is a screenshot of what’s currently stated on No7’s website about its animal testing policy:

 In addition, when I emailed No7 asking about their cruelty-free commitment, they responded stating: